Shilpa Shetty: Early success and career fluctuations (1993–1999)

-In 1995, Shetty starred in Hathkadi, where she was working alongside actors such as Saif Ali Khan, Govinda and Madhoo, but they failed at the box office.
-She made her Tamil film debut with 1996 released Mr. Romeo alongside actors Prabhu Deva and Madhoo.
-The film was a sleeper musical hit at the box office.
-1997 was one of her busiest years: she appeared in six different films, beginning with the Telugu-language film Veedevadandi Babu.
-Her first major Bollywood film of that year was the action thriller Auzaar.
-Shilpa portrayed the character of Prathna Thakur alongside actors Salman Khan and Sanjay Kapoor.
-In 1998, she had one release, Pardesi Babu, for which she received critical acclaim and won the Bollywood Movie Award for Best Supporting Actress for her performance in the film.
-In 1999, she appeared in commercial success Jaanwar along side Akshay Kumar and Karishma Kapoor.
+Shetty starred in Hathkadi (1995), where she was working alongside actors such as Saif Ali Khan, Govinda and Madhoo, but it failed at the box office.
+The following year, she made her Tamil film debut with Mr. Romeo, opposite Prabhu Deva and Madhoo.
+The film was a sleeper musical hit at the box office and she also earned Filmfare Award for Best Actress – Telugu nomination for her performance as a mermaid in the successful film Sahasa Veerudu Sagara Kanya (1996), opposite Venkatesh.
+The year 1997 proved to be one of the busiest in her career, as she appeared in five films, beginning with Insaaf, Zameer: The Awakening of a Soul, and Prithvi, all of which failed commercially.
+Her first major Bollywood film of that year was the action thriller Auzaar, where she portrayed the character of Prathna Thakur alongside actors Salman Khan and Sanjay Kapoor.
+She also starred in the Telugu comedy Veedevadandi Babu, directed by E. V. V. Satyanarayana, which performed averagely but was later regarded by The Times of India as one of the funniest films of all time in Tollywood.